-Dr Williams was appointed as a Commissioner in September 2013 and as Acting Chairperson in September 2014 Dr Williams worked as a senior executive and economist in the public sector for over 30 years.
-Dr Williams is a Commissioner with the and Victorian Legal Services Board.
-She sits on a number of boards related to public policy and is a Fellow of IPAA, AICD and St Hilda's College (University of Melbourne).
+Dr Williams was appointed as a Commissioner in September 2013 and as Acting Chairperson in September 2014.
+Dr Williams worked as a senior executive and economist in the public sector for over 30 years.
+Dr Williams is currently a Commissioner with the Commonwealth Grants Commission, chairs the Victorian Judicial Entitlements Panel and is a member of the Victorian Legal Services Board, the Melbourne Business School Ltd Board and St Hilda's College (University of Melbourne).
+She is a Fellow of IPPA, AICD and St Hilda's College.